 The spinning of the turbines converts one form of energy – movement, into another – electricity.

 Hydroelectric dams are able to move the turbines because they tap into the energy that flows all over our planet.
-Specifically, the energy within the water cycle.
+This is the energy within the water cycle.

 Dams are built on rivers, and they let some water flow through the structure.
 On its way through, the weight of the water pushes its many turbines.